Trump team takes aim at records probe; calls it ''misguided'' | Law-Order

 - United States

-A criminal investigation into the presence of top-secret information at former President Donald Trump's Florida home has “spiralled out of control,'' his lawyers said Monday in urging a judge to leave in place a directive that temporarily halted core aspects of the Justice Department's probe.
+Former President Donald Trump's lawyers on Monday dismissed as a “storage dispute” Trump's retention of top-secret documents at his Florida home, urging a judge to keep in place a directive that temporarily halted key aspects of the Justice Department's criminal probe.

 The investigation hit a roadblock last week when U.S. District Judge Aileen Cannon granted the Trump team's request for the appointment of an independent arbiter, also known as a special master, to review the seized records and prohibited for now the department from examining the documents for investigative purposes.

-The Justice Department has asked the judge to lift that hold and said it would appeal her ruling to a federal appeals court.
-The department said its investigation risked being harmed beyond repair if that order was not lifted, noting that confusion about its scope and meaning had already led the intelligence community to pause a separate risk assessment it was doing.
+The Justice Department has asked the judge to lift that hold and said it would contest her ruling to a federal appeals court.
+The department said its investigation risked being harmed beyond repair if that order remained in place, noting that confusion about its scope and meaning had already led the intelligence community to pause a separate risk assessment it was doing.

-But Trump's lawyers said in their own motion Monday that the order was a “sensible preliminary step towards restoring order from chaos.”
-They asked Cannon to leave it in place.
+But Trump's lawyers said in their own motion Monday that Cannon should not permit the FBI to resume its review of classified records.

+“In opposing any neutral review of the seized materials, the Government seeks to block a reasonable first step towards restoring order from chaos and increasing public confidence in the integrity of the process,'' the lawyers wrote.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)